 Here’s another cruise hack that we recommend when asked what to pack for a cruise.
 It’s more of a strategic investment.
 How, you ask?
 When you get to the beach, vendors will charge $20 per lawn chair per person.
 That’s $40 per day for just one port!
 You could buy a few of these for that price.
 And, with this cruise accessory, you’re not limited to how far you can drag a beach chair.
 You’ll have the freedom to escape the crowds and lounge where you please.

 This is a must have cruise item for all of those scared of pirates.
 Or more likely, for those just interested in sightseeing from the ship.
 Check out other ships, the shore line, your port, or some passing sea creatures.
 This is absolutely essential for Alaska itineraries!

 What’s that?
 Another cruise hack you say?
 Don’t share this one with too many friends and family or you’ll spoil the trick.
-Towel clips are great for… well, clipping your towel to your deck chair.
+Towel bands are great for… well, banding your towel to your deck chair.
 But, they have a hidden talent.
 They also secure your deck chair so nobody else grabs it.
 While we don’t condone chair-hogging, this is what we’d use if we were of that variety.

 Some people take a little while to get their sea-legs.
 That’s nothing to be ashamed of.
 We’re a land-based people.
 The rocking back and forth is unnatural.
 If you get a little wishy washy with motion, then you’ll want to get ahead of full blown sea sickness.
 At that point, you’re done.
 You may as well walk the plank.
 If Dramanine isn’t your drug of choice, check out these 33 sea-sickness options to choose from.